OpenVisualCloud/Media-Transport-Library/doc/build.md

 # Build Guide

-Building the Intel® Media Transport Library requires three parts: building the DPDK library, building the Intel® Media Transport Library on top of DPDK, and building the sample application.
+Building the Media Transport Library requires three parts: building the DPDK library, building the Media Transport Library on top of DPDK, and building the sample application.

 Please note that the DPDK dependency remains necessary when utilizing the XDP/kernel socket data path backend.
 We leverage numerous DPDK APIs, including those for CPU, memory, queues, and mbufs, to construct a highly efficient network processing implementation.